boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/radial-gauge.md

 ![Settings menu options](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/sorting-settings.png)

 **Sorting**: You can customize the sorting behavior of dimension fields in the Radial Gauge widget.
 You can order them based on alphabet or value, data source (default), or field.
-Refer to this [link](/cloud-bi/visualizing-data/working-with-widgets/advanced-sorting/) for the detailed steps.
+Refer to this [link](/embedded-bi/visualizing-data/working-with-widgets/advanced-sorting/) for the detailed steps.

-**Filtering**: You can use “Filter” option to filter the data by specifying the filter condition.
-Refer the detailed steps on applying measure filter from this [page](/cloud-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+**Filtering**: You can use the “Filter” option to filter the data by specifying the filter condition.
+Refer to the detailed steps on applying measure filter from this [page](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ### Minimum Value

-Drag any field from the Measures section to `Minimum Value.` If the minimum value is configured, then this value will be the start range for the gauge widget.
+Drag any field from the Measures section to `Minimum Value`.
+If the minimum value is configured, then this value will be the start range for the gauge widget.

 ![Minimum Value](/static/assets/cloud/visualizing-data/visualization-widgets/images/radial-gauge/minimumvalue.png)